1. pl

 • prepare G code without writing it from scratch.

-Manual programming still has significant importance, especially in:
+Manual programming still has immense significance, especially in:

 • prototyping,